3 credit card fraud statistics and the impact on small business

 The severity of a data breach can vary depending on the type of business and the industry, but JPMorgan's study found companies, on average, lost more than $23,000 in 2013 due to cyberattacks.
 Small-business owners should keep this in mind going forward, as the financial ramifications of a data breach are broad and potentially crippling for local merchants.
-Upgrading payment terminals to comply with the latest security regulations is a great way to mitigate the potential of sensitive financial information being stolen.
+Upgrading payment terminals and credit card readers to comply with the latest security regulations, including EMV and PCI, is a great way to mitigate the potential of sensitive financial information being stolen.
 The latest security measures are designed to help protect sensitive data.

 3. 47 percent:

 According to recent data released by the Payments Security Task Force, nearly half of U.S. merchant terminals will be EMV-capable by the end of 2015.
 While credit card fraud is an issue small-business owners have to be mindful of, the industry is working to combat fraud through modern-day technology.
 Chip cards and EMV chip card capable terminals help reduce credit card fraud.
 Chip cards generate a one-time code with every transaction making it nearly impossible for counterfeiters to duplicate them and use them for in-store fraud.